DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   By searching the web, the DreamSpot team found the following possible competitors, together with their respective advantages and disadvantages.

   #table(
+    columns: (20%,30%,30%,20%),
+    align: (x,y) => {
+      if y==0 {
+        center+horizon
+      } else {
+        left
+      }
+    },
+    table.header([*Name or Type*], [*Advantages*], [*Disadvantages*], [*Usage data*]), [*Travel agencies*], [Easy way to organize a trip, various different packages are available.
+All of the process requires minimal action from the customer], [An additional and substantial commission is often required.
+Personalization of travels is minimal.
+Documents management is in charge of the customer], [According to #link("https://www.statista.com/topics/1859/travel-agencies/?srsltid=AfmBOoqdj3TlMLr1yeSE2LtSR8YyRBV8ORWGmjtmHotDJAweutI18mSV#topicOverview")[statista.com], the worldwide market of travel agencies generates 654 billion USD, according to #link("https://deepmarketinsights.com/vista/insights/travel-agency-market/united-states")[deepmarket insights.com], in the US the market has generated 145.43 billion USD.], [*Traditional AI chatbots* \ e.g. ChatGPT], [Provides useful suggestions about possible travel destination and places to visit, also day by day.
+Able to personalize the whole trip.], [Can be unoptimized for travels and provides not useful suggestion.
+Does not guide between all of the steps needed for the travel.
+No documents organization functionality], [According to #link("https://openai.com/index/how-people-are-using-chatgpt/")[openai.com], as for September 15#super("th"), 2025 ChatGPT alone count 700 million weekly active users], [#link("https://wanderlog.com/")[*Wanderlog*]], [Specialized travel organization app with AI functionality.
+Allow to insert documents and collaboration functionality are also available], [Trip optimization functionality and offline data visualization are limited to the paid version], [The app has been downloaded more than 1 million times from the #link("https://play.google.com/store/apps/details?id=com.wanderlog.android&hl=it&pli=1")[Play Store], achieving an evaluation of 4.9 out 5 stars on both the Google Play store and the #link("https://apps.apple.com/it/app/wanderlog-viaggi-pianificatore/id1476732439")[App Store]], [#link("https://www.stippl.io/")[*Stippl*]], [An app that, with the help of an AI, helps the trip organization.
+Can partially organize bookings and travels], [AI functionality seems to be limited according to provided screenshot of the app.
+According to third party, offline visualization is not eligible for free users], [The app count more than 100 thousand downloads from the #link("https://play.google.com/store/apps/details?id=com.stippl.stippl&hl=it")[Play Store], achieving about 4.5 out of 5 stars on both the Play Store and the #link("https://apps.apple.com/it/app/stippl-pianificatore-viaggio/id6443617088")[App Store]], )

+  Other possible competitors, which doesn't have reliable usage data:

+    #table(
     columns: (20%,40%,40%),
     align: (x,y) => {
       if y==0 {